umarcor/osvb/doc/apis/project/DocGen.rst

-.. _OSVB:API:Project:DocGen:
+.. _API:Project:DocGen:

 Documentation generation
 ########################

 Automatic documentation generation of hardware designs is one of the main purposes of having a machine-readable project description format along with a library providing a Document Object Model (DOM).
-Some of the features to be implemented on top of :ref:`OSVB:API:Project:pyVHDLModelUtils` are the following:
+Some of the features to be implemented on top of :ref:`API:Project:pyVHDLModelUtils` are the following:

 * Entity symbol (see `Symbolator <https://kevinpt.github.io/symbolator/>`__, `xhdl <https://hackfin.gitlab.io/xhdl/>`__).
 * Single page HTML/reStructuredText/markdown body (see `TerosHDL CLI examples <https://github.com/TerosTechnology/teroshdl-documenter-demo>`__).
 * `Sphinx <https://www.sphinx-doc.org>`__ project/domain with cross-references (placeholder: `Paebbels/sphinxcontrib-vhdldomain <https://github.com/Paebbels/sphinxcontrib-vhdldomain/>`__).
 * Diagrams:

-  * For Sphinx (see :ref:`Integration with Sphinx » Diagrams <OSVB:API:Project:DocGen:Sphinx:Diagrams>`).
+  * For Sphinx (see :ref:`Integration with Sphinx » Diagrams <API:Project:DocGen:Sphinx:Diagrams>`).
   * For asciidoctor (see `Asciidoctor Diagram <https://asciidoctor.org/docs/asciidoctor-diagram/>`__).

-.. _OSVB:API:Project:DocGen:Sphinx:
+.. _API:Project:DocGen:Sphinx:

 Integration with Sphinx
 =======================